LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-2.md

 }
 ```

 Awesome!
 Now, let's do `handleListingCanceled`.
 We don't want to display canceled listings on the marketplace, so we can just delete the entity from the datastore entirely.
+Insert the following code into the function.

 ```typescript
 export function handleListingCanceled(event: ListingCanceled): void {